phiryll/phiryll.github.io/README.md

 ## Ancient Projects

 These are old, **very** old.
-Be gentile in your criticism.
+Be gentle in your criticism.
 There may be a few bits that can be resurrected, but most of this should remain in the dustbin of history.

 * [Plexus](https://sourceforge.net/projects/plexus/)
 * [Melange](https://sourceforge.net/projects/melange/)